 School Is Where We Go to Grow

 Every school year is a chance for my kids to learn new skills, make new friends and exercise their brains.
 They grow smarter, taller and stronger as the year goes by.
 And as long as they’re healthy, there’s no stopping them!

 So it’s important for me to teach them the best way to keep themselves healthy, clean, and germ-free, especially in this post-COVID climate.
 In a perfect world, their eyes light up, and they’re all ears, right?
 Right.
 It may go in one ear and out the other, but if we don’t educate our kids on best practices to beat airborne germs, the chances our homes will become hotbeds for illness this season may double.
 I don’t know about you, but I’m not taking that chance!

 Below, I’ve listed some tips from my brand partner KnowYourOTCs.org to help empower your kids to be as aware—and prepared—for a new school season and new germs.
 Scroll down to the age group most relevant to you and your kids.

 The average American child has six to 10 colds a year.
 Children’s colds cause more doctor visits and missed school days than any other illness.

-With Brody touring preschools, I’m all over it when it comes to this topic.
+With my youngest now joining his siblings in school, I’m all over it when it comes to this topic.
 In fact, nowadays he wants to wash his hands all the time, so I know it’s working!
 When it comes to this age group, prevention is key.
 And teaching them to be a part of that process from a young age is important.